manishkumarsingh9041989112/Ubuntu-setup/README.md

 # Ubuntu-setup
-A collection of scripts to set up my machine from scratch
+A collection of scripts to set up my machine from scratch.
+This script installs the commonly used tools on my main Ubuntu system